-I wish to thank my friend, Max Atkinson, for recently drawing attention in his blog to this chilling passage from The Gulag Archipelago by Aleksandr Solzhenitsyn.
-It captures in a few short paragraphs the sense of terror that pervaded the Soviet Union under Stalin.
+Here is a rather chilling passage from The Gulag Archipelago by Aleksandr Solzhenitsyn.
+The Russian author captures in a few short paragraphs the sense of terror that pervaded the Soviet Union under Stalin.

 Nowadays, we often hear people talk about being “bored to death” by a speaker.
 Of course, they are speaking figuratively.
 However, in the Soviet Union during Stalin’s reign, attending a political speech could, quite literally, be the end of you.

-In the passage below, Solzhenitsyn captures the frenzied but eerie atmosphere at one such political rally.
-Being seen to be the first one to stop clapping had dramatic consequences.
+In the passage below, Solzhenitsyn captures the frenzied but eerie atmosphere at one political rally.
+Being the first one to stop clapping had dramatic consequences.
 (And, as will become clear, you did not want to be the first one to stop!)

 At the conclusion of the conference, a tribute to Comrade Stalin was called for.
 Of course, everyone stood up (just as everyone had leaped to his feet during the conference at every mention of his name). ...
 For three minutes, four minutes, five minutes, the stormy applause, rising to an ovation, continued.
 But palms were getting sore and raised arms were already aching.
 And the older people were panting from exhaustion.
 It was becoming insufferably silly even to those who really adored Stalin.